CONCLAVE 39 – The Learning Conference

 4:30P – PROGRAMMING – TRAINING CAMP: THE TWO-A-DAY WORKOUT FOR PROGRAMMERS AND PERSONALITIES

-Details: From air checks to how to be better coaches and performers.
+Details: This 'basic training' session will cover everything in talent/talent development - from air checks to how to be a better coach and performer.

 5:30P-7:30P – CLOSING RECEPTION